aewshopping/repo-blog/base/snippets/commit-files-gh-actions.md

 I like it because it is short and understandable!

 - I expanded -A to --all
-- also -u to -utc
+- also -u to --utc
 - and -m to --message

 If it doesn't work the error will be in one of those three being wrong!